Gut troubles? Consider a low-FODMAP diet for IBS

 Oligosaccharides: 3-10 sugar units long (fructans and galacto-oligosaccharides)

 While a low-FODMAP diet will not cure IBS, it may bring you welcome symptom relief.
 A low-FODMAP diet was proven effective for about three out of four people with IBS.

 Discuss your condition with your doctor before starting the low-FODMAP diet.
 Perhaps your doctor diagnosed you with IBS after ruling out celiac disease and other digestive disorders.
 If so, this diet may be a game-changer for you.
-You may benefit from working with a dietitian with low-FODMAP diet expertise to help you plan meals and ensure you are getting adequate nutrition.
+Work with a dietitian who has low-FODMAP diet expertise to help you plan meals and ensure you are getting adequate nutrition.

 Note: If you have an eating disorder, a low-FODMAP diet may not be appropriate for you.
 If you have little control over your food choices or have difficulty meeting your nutrition needs, then such a disciplined diet may also be challenging for you.

 A low-FODMAP diet is not meant to be followed indefinitely.
 Although it can be tempting to remain on the diet when you feel better, it is important to learn your specific triggers and broaden your diet if possible.
 Many healthy and gut-protective foods contain FODMAPs.

 According to Monash University, the pioneers of low-FODMAP diets, there are 3 distinct stages to a low-FODMAP diet.